-While the DMG project represents an 'undefined use' for the Conservation Area north of the Daintree River, it does not include 'prohibited development' and is not specifically identified as an 'inconsistent use' and in all aspects complies with the Overall Purpose of the Conservation Zone.
+While the DMG project represents aspects of impact assessable land uses within the Conservation Area north of the Daintree River, it does not include 'prohibited development' and the proposed land uses are not specifically identified as an 'inconsistent use'.
+All aspects of the DMG project complies with the Overall Purpose of the Conservation Zone.